 Offered through Distance Education with On-Site Requirements

 The Advanced Certificate Program offers the Masters or Doctorally prepared nurse the ability to continue graduate education to specialize in another clinical area.
 This Advanced Certificate Program reflects state and national requirements for certification, as well as national trends.
 This provides the student with eligibility to apply for New York State Certification as well as national certification in their specialty.
-The Advanced Certificate Program clinical specialties include Family Nurse Practitioner, Adult-Gerontology Primary Care Nurse Practitioner, Nurse Midwifery, Pediatric Primary Care Nurse Practitioner, Psychiatric/Mental Health Nurse Practitioner, Neonatal Nurse Practitioner, and Women's Health Nurse Practitioner.
+The Advanced Certificate Program clinical specialties include Family Nurse Practitioner, Adult-Gerontology Primary Care Nurse Practitioner, Nurse Midwifery, Pediatric Primary Care Nurse Practitioner, and Psychiatric/Mental Health Nurse Practitioner.
 Program credit requirements may vary depending upon program and previous graduate course level work.

 Graduate Program Outcomes